jina-ai/GoldRetriever/README.md

 goldretriever index --data my_files --id <plugin_id>
 ```
 If the plugin ID is not specified, the last created plugin will be indexed.

+## 🎓 Acknowledgements
+This project is built upon the open-source [chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) repository developed by OpenAI.